 When creating a business case, sellers need to find relevant use cases fast.
-Tags let them filter by industry, persona, or value category instead of scanning an entire library.2.
+Properties let them filter by industry, persona, or value category instead of scanning an entire library.2.
 AI Relevance

-Minoa’s AI uses tags to suggest use cases based on deal context.
-If you tag a use case “Healthcare” and “CFO,” it’ll surface when sellers work healthcare deals or present to finance leaders.3.
+Minoa’s AI uses properties to suggest use cases based on deal context.
+If you set a use case property to “Healthcare” and “CFO,” it’ll surface when sellers work healthcare deals or present to finance leaders.3.
 Library Organization

-As your Value Framework grows, tags provide structure.
-New team members can navigate your library logically instead of guessing which use cases apply to their deals.Well-tagged use cases lead to better AI suggestions, faster business case creation, and more relevant value quantification.
+As your Value Framework grows, properties provide structure.
+New team members can navigate your library logically instead of guessing which use cases apply to their deals.Common Property Categories

-Most companies organize tags into a few standard categories.
-You can create custom categories that fit your business, but these are the most common:Industry Tags
+Most companies organize properties into a few standard categories.
+You can create custom categories that fit your business, but these are the most common:Industry

 Categorize use cases by the industries they best serve:- Healthcare